scrabbletank/farhome-rules/rulesdoc.md

 You gain Resistance 1 against poison damage.
 At the end of each of your turns if you are Poisoned reduce the level of Poison by 1.

 #### Potent Curses
-*Requires proficiency with Curse spells, 3 Willpower, 8th Level*
+*Requires proficiency in Curse spells, 3 Willpower, 8th Level*

 Curses you cast last until dispelled.
 If you only target a single creature with a curse, add a superior die to the spellcasting roll.

 #### Powerful Enchantments
-*Requires proficiency with Enchanters Tools*
+*Requires proficiency in Enchanters Tools*

 You add 1 superior die when making Enchantment rolls.
 Enchantments you make last 7 days.

 #### Quickened Spellcasting
-*Requires proficiency with a spell school*
+*Requires proficiency in a spell school*

 Reduces the cost of spells by 1 AP.